thesofakillers/CLAfICLe/README.md

 downloaded using the `claficle/run/checkpoints.py` script.

-The above script downloads all checkpoints except for the one necessary for our baseline sandwhich model, which wraps an English `hr_to_lr` MetaICL model with a translation API.
+The above script downloads all checkpoints except for the one necessary for our baseline sandwich model, which wraps an English `hr_to_lr` MetaICL model with a translation API.
 For this checkpoint, please refer to the instructions on the [MetaICL repo](https://github.com/facebookresearch/MetaICL) for downloading their `metaicl` model in the `hr_to_lr` setting.
 Once downloaded, rename this to